Melbourne Franchise Directory & Opportunities (2026)

 Are there territory protection rights for Melbourne franchises?

-Territory rights vary significantly between brands.
-Some offer exclusive geographic territories, others use population-based boundaries, and some provide no territorial protection.
-The Australian Franchising Code requires disclosure of territory arrangements before purchase.
+Territory rights vary between brands — some grant exclusive geographic territories, others use population-based boundaries, and some provide no protection.
+The Australian Franchising Code of Conduct requires franchisors to disclose territory arrangements in the disclosure document before you sign.